94rain/tikv-experiment/report.md

 **Q2: Please describe your configuration.**
 <span style="color: green">The experiments are run on a Ubuntu VM within MacOS with 8 cores CPU (M1 ARM) and 8 GB of memory.</span>

+<span style="color: green">The psedo-distributed setup will contain 1 PD (Placement driver, cluster manager of TiKV) node and 3 TiKV nodes.</span>

+<span style="color: green">(3-node is discouraged but due to limitation of computational resources, it is nearly impossible to accomodate more nodes.)</span>

 <span style="color: green">I use go-ycsb (the Golang port of YCSB) as the client to measure performance.</span>

 **Q3: What is your client workload?**